tonybranfort/filter-objects/README.md

 //  [{type: "cat", paws: {count: 4}, tail: {color: "gray"}},
 //   {type: "lizard", paws: {count: 0}, tail: {color: /gr.y/}}]

+// Properties to test do not cascade to include nested object properties so
+//   `propsToTest=['tail'] would not have the same result.
+See propsToTest section.

 ```

 See [`performance`](#performance) section for performance info.